© WBD Sports Events Limited. 2025

 The notorious Tutti Frutti stage proved pivotal to the weekend of racing as an impressive ride by Conolly saw her go 11 seconds faster than runner-up Ellecosta.

-Meanwhile, a slow puncture for Kuchyňková saw the Serbian rider place fourth on the stage and lose 25 seconds on the leader.
+Meanwhile, a slow puncture for Kuchyňková saw the Slovak rider place fourth on the stage and lose 25 seconds on the leader.
 Ellecosta also suffered a dent to her wheel at beginning of Tutti Frutti, but was able to keep the air in her tyre for the remaining stage.

 British rider Conolly wrapped up the overall victory by winning the final stage, while home rider Ellecosta was second and Kuchyňková third on the weekend standings.